Vermont Route 58: Route description

 VT 58 begins at an intersection with VT 118 (South Main Street) just south of the junction with VT 242 in the Franklin County town of Montgomery.
 VT 58 is town-maintained in Montgomery, running southeast as a two-lane concrete Hazen's Notch Road.
-The route parallels the Trout River out of the Montgomery Center neighborhood, converting itself to a dirt road as it runs southeast as it enters Hazens Notch, a local mountain in Montgomery.
+The route parallels the Trout River out of the Montgomery Center neighborhood, converting itself to a dirt road as it runs southeast as it enters Hazens Notch, a local mountain pass in Montgomery.
 The route crosses through dense woods as a dirt road, turning southeast past residences through the densely wooded mountainside.
 Soon the residences give way to just woods as VT 58 reaches the Orleans County line along the ridge of Hazens Notch.
 VT 58 crosses through the town of Westfield, entering Hazen's Notch State Park.

 Running along the southern ridge of the park, VT 58 bends southeast and leaves the park, but remains in the dense woods as a two-lane dirt road.
 The route crosses a junction with Monteith Road, which connects to nearby Balance Rock Road.
 Soon crossing into the town of Lowell, the dense woods around VT 58 begin to break as it leaves Hazens Notch, passing nearby Green Hill Road.
 Winding southeast, the town-maintained road reaches Buck Hill Road as the route becomes residential.
 Retaining the Hazens Notch Road name, VT 58 winds southeast at the East Branch of the Missisquoi River, paralleling the river and reaching the residential area of Lowell.
 In Lowell, the route reaches a junction with VT 100.
 At this junction, VT 58 becomes maintained by the Vermont Agency of Transportation rather than the town of Lowell.